Centralization and Stability in Formal Constitutions: Introduction

-Our modeling of voting is as a general Boolean function, but a more restricted (and largely accurate) model is that of a Weighted Voting Game (WVG), where voters have weights (tokens), and a motion passes if and only if voters with over a threshold $T$ of the tokens support it. \cite{azrieliKim} study an extension of \cite{barbera2004choosing} (which, recall, only consider anonymous voting rules: WVGs are not necessarily anonymous) to WVGs.
+We study three domains of functions: General Boolean functions, the more restricted Simple Games (that roughly correspond to \textit{incentive-compatible} SCFs), and the natural and widely used in practice class of Weighted Majority Games (WMGs), where voters have weights (tokens), and a motion passes if and only if voters with over a threshold $T$ of the tokens support it.
+For WMGs, \yotam{Do they study WMGs or WVGs? make sure I make the correct distinction.
+Also, now that I also deal with WMGs, clarifying the differences from their result becomes more important, so I should look deeper into it.} \cite{azrieliKim} study an extension of \cite{barbera2004choosing} (which, recall, only consider anonymous voting rules: WVGs are not necessarily anonymous) to WVGs.
 They characterize the stable rules as the ones with veto players (each with an equal weight), and normal players (also, each with an equal weight to each other).
 For a motion to pass, it must get the support of all veto players and some amount of the normal players.
 This characterization can not work in our model, and we believe it is for a good reason.
 Consider Unanimity (where all voters have to agree), which fits this characterization.
 In our model, both in the pessimistic and i.i.d. case, Unanimity would be replaced by simple or qualified majority, due to it being ineffective.
 Voters would prefer to risk losing sometimes, over having a deadlocked system.
 This is supported by significant precedents.
 In the US, the Articles of Confederation \cite{articlesConfederation} required all $13$ states to support a motion for it to pass.
 However, it was soon superseded by the US constitution \cite{USconstitution}, which only requires a qualified majority of $9$ out of $13$ states.
 More recently, Article $48$ of the Treaty on European Union \cite{teu_art48} originally required decision by Unanimity by the European Council.
 However, the Treaty of Lisbon \cite{treaty_lisbon_art48_2007} moved many policy areas to be decided by a qualified majority.
 Here is an emblematic quote, from the classic textbook on EU Law \cite{craig2011eu}, page 133: ``Whether Unanimity is the best protector of national sovereignty depends therefore on whether a state believes that maximizing the possibility of inaction [...] is better for the national interest than a qualified-majority voting rule which increases the possibility of action''.
 They give a concrete example from the UK: ``The Unanimity rule [...] impeded the market liberalization desired by the Conservative Party, [...] hence the willingness to sacrifice the veto for the enhanced possibility of Community action''.